ExpressionEngine/cloud-files/docs/docs/index.md

 This add-on requires ExpressionEngine version 7.0.0 or later.
 The requirements for this version are [listed here](https://docs.expressionengine.com/v7/installation/requirements.html#recommended-requirements).

+## Changelog

+The changelog provides an account of what changes were made in each version of the Add-on as well as a look at what may be coming in a future release.
+You can [view the changelog here on Github](https://github.com/ExpressionEngine/cloud-files/blob/main/CHANGELOG.md).

 ## Installation

 1. Copy the `cloud_files` folder into your `system/user/addons` folder